We Analyzed the Future Direction of Dave & Buster's Entertainment Inc. (PLAY), Here is What We Found

 Analysts’ Opinion of PLAY

-Many brokerage firms have already submitted their reports for PLAY stocks, with Wells Fargo repeating the rating for PLAY by listing it as a “Underweight.”
-The predicted price for PLAY in the upcoming period, according to Wells Fargo is $40 based on the research report published on September 10th of the current year 2021.
+Many brokerage firms have already submitted their reports for PLAY stocks, with Jefferies repeating the rating for PLAY by listing it as a “Buy.”
+The predicted price for PLAY in the upcoming period, according to Jefferies is $56 based on the research report published on September 24th of the current year 2021.

-Truist, on the other hand, stated in their research note that they expect to see PLAY reach a price target of $56, previously predicting the price at $54.
-The rating they have provided for PLAY stocks is “Buy” according to the report published on September 10th, 2021.
+Wells Fargo, on the other hand, stated in their research note that they expect to see PLAY reach a price target of $40, previously predicting the price at $38.
+The rating they have provided for PLAY stocks is “Underweight” according to the report published on September 10th, 2021.

-BMO Capital Markets gave a rating of “Outperform” to PLAY, setting the target price at $58 in the report published on September 10th of the current year.
+Truist gave a rating of “Buy” to PLAY, setting the target price at $56 in the report published on September 10th of the current year.

 Insider Trading